 Why you need it: With 73% customer satisfaction rates, there’s no reason not to get a chatbot for your website.
 Business owners will find that a bot can replace an employee dedicated to general customer inquiries (or free you of those obligations) and manage help desk/support questions.
 Chatbots are especially useful for online business.

 Try this!
 Bot newbies — try out Chyme.
 It integrates with any messenger and voice assistant like Facebook Messenger, Slack, Amazon Alexa, etc. and introduces you to the many of ways of using bots to optimize small business tasks and manage personal time.

-Why you need it: As a small business, you have loads of customer data that can be turned into a full-blown digital transformation strategy.
-In this respect, a CRM system is like a personal business analyst turned digital: it will organize important information for you so you can start generating leads from every interaction with customers, as simple as a phone call or email.
+Why you need it: As an SME, you have loads of customer data that can be turned into a full-blown small business digital transformation strategy.
+A CRM system is like a personal business analyst turned digital: it will organize important information for you so you can start generating leads from every interaction with customers, as simple as a phone call or email.

 Try this!
 For those who’re just starting out with analytics, HubSpot may help you quickly adapt to the learning curve of customer relationship management platforms.
 With a free package to try out the system or use permanently, HubSpot is a frequent choice over Salesforce for solopreneurs, home-based, and small business.